kahypar/kahypar/README.md

 Bug Reports:
 -----------

-In case you find any bugs in the framwork, we encourage you to report any problems with KaHyPar via the [github issue tracking system](https://github.com/SebastianSchlag/kahypar/issues) of the project.
+We encourage you to report any problems with KaHyPar via the [github issue tracking system](https://github.com/SebastianSchlag/kahypar/issues) of the project.

 Licensing: